Loe-zou/Final-Project/README.md

 ## Data

 I will use the data from [GDC Portal](https://portal.gdc.cancer.gov/repository).
-By examining the clinical data, there are 190 tumor samples (but 205 files in total, as some samples have relapses and thus two associated files), and 144 are whites and 46 are asians.
+By examining the clinical data, there are 190 tumor samples (but 205 files in total, as some samples have relapses and thus two associated files), among which 144 are whites and 46 are asians.
 The specific files are available under this repository ([click to view](https://github.com/Loe-zou/Final-Project/blob/main/clinical.tsv)).

 *********